ANC may pay as drought withers black South African farmers' dreams

 By Ed Stoddard

-AMAJUBA, South Africa Cattle are the traditional asset by which Nampie Motloung, a subsistence black South African farmer, has long measured his wealth.
+AMAJUBA, South Africa, Nov 9 Cattle are the traditional asset by which Nampie Motloung, a subsistence black South African farmer, has long measured his wealth.
 But a blistering drought has made them a liability.

 "I have no choice but to sell some of my cows.
 I must do it before they die," Motloung, 62, told Reuters as his 30-strong herd ambled in the distance across the parched landscape.